lrug/lrug.org/source/meetings/2018/may/index.html.md

 > gives you another perspective on ‘the business’ and helps you become a more
 > rounded developer.

-{::coverage year="2018" month="may" talk="software-development-–-a-view-from-the-boardroom" /}
+{::coverage year="2018" month="may" talk="software-development-a-view-from-the-boardroom" /}

 ## An Introduction to Event Sourcing